DewiseJay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that prints “Hello, World”, followed by a new line to the standard outputWrite
+A script that print hello world followed by a new line to the standard output